 About Me

-I’m Alex, a postdoctoral researcher in the Statistical Science department at Duke University.
+Starting in August 2025, I will be a postdoc at Gladstone Institutes in Barbara Engelhardt’s group.
 In May 2025, I completed my PhD in Statistical Science at Duke, supervised by David Dunson and Amy Herring.
+Additionally, I am an active member of the Sepsis Characterization in Kilimanjaro (SICK) team.
 Previously, I obtained my undergraduate and master’s degrees from McGill University.
-Starting in August 2025, I will be a postdoc at Gladstone Institutes in Barbara Engelhardt’s group.

 Outside of statistics, I like running, the NYT crossword, playing guitar, and watching the Premier League.